When it comes to customer communication, email templates are a marketer’s best friend.

 But if that’s not your business, don’t sweat it.

-The Skimm, best known for their excellent daily news roundup emails (ie content curation), does a great job with their anniversary emails as well.
+The Skimm, best known for their excellent daily news roundup emails (ie content curation), does a great job with their anniversary email templates as well.

 So, how’d they do it?